georgeadamson/breakpoints-js/README.md

 Tiny css & script to sync CSS Media Query Breakpoints to Javascript.

+You define the names of your breakpoints in your CSS media queries.
+JS exposes them as classes on the <html> element.

 If you choose to include the breakpoints.js in your project you can test things like this window.breakpoints.small === true and bind to a custom *breakpoint* event.

-You define the names of your breakpoints in your CSS.

 Rudimentary detection of display type using breakpoints defined in the CSS.
 Using media queries, the name of the current breakpoint is passed as a css attribute on the &lt;head&gt; element.